tatealive/claimclam/receipt-ms/tests/README.md

 ---

-*This test organization ensures comprehensive coverage and easy maintenance of the Receipt Management System.*
+*This test organization ensures comprehensive coverage and easy maintenance of the ClaimClam Receipt Management System.*